 Many undocumented immigrants live with the fear that one day they may be caught and held by immigration authorities (most likely, the agency called Immigration and Customs Enforcement, or ICE).
 If that happens, an important fact to be prepared for is that you may be placed into detention.

 One of the most important things you can do to protect your rights is to be prepared for how to respond if you are detained, as explained in this article.
 This will help to ensure that your rights are protected and that you have the opportunity to fight your removal before an Immigration Judge.

 For more information on the process if you are arrested by immigration authorities, see What Happens When an Undocumented Immigrant Is Caught.

 Not all undocumented immigrants are detained once they are caught by ICE.
 Because of its enforcement priorities and limited resources, ICE is more likely to release you if you have family in the U.S., do not have a criminal history, and appear to have a case for relief from removal.

 ICE is more likely to detain you if you have a criminal history or a prior order of removal.
 If you have a criminal history, you may still be eligible for bond, as discussed below.
-If you have a prior order of removal, ICE can use the prior order to effectuate your deportation from the U.S. without your seeing an Immigration Judge again.
+If you have a prior order of removal, ICE can use the prior order to effectuate your deportation from the U.S. without an Immigration Court hearing.

 If ICE does not initially allow your release based on payment of a bond after when you are picked up, or if your family and friends do not pay the bond before you are taken to an immigration detention center, you should be prepared for what to expect once you are detained.